-This procedure provides guidelines for the issuance and use of the conducted energy device (CED).
+This procedure provides guidelines for the issuance and use of TASER devices.

-The CED is used in an attempt to control a violent or potentially violent individual.
-The appropriate use of such a device may result in fewer serious injuries to officers and suspects.
+The TASER® device is intended to control a violent or potentially violent individual, while minimizing the risk of serious injury.
+The appropriate use of such a device should result in fewer serious injuries to officers and suspects.

-303.3 ISSUANCE AND CARRYING CEDS
+303.3 ISSUANCE AND CARRYING TASER DEVICES

-Only members who have successfully completed department-approved training may be issued and may carry the CED.
+Only members who have successfully completed department-approved training may be issued and carry the TASER device.